couchbaselabs/couchbase-developer-kit/README.md

 # Connect to the travel sample database (enter the password when prompted)
 ./couchbase-server --password --bucket travel-sample

-# Find first 5 airports in France
+# Find the San Francisco International airport record using it's airport code
-query "SELECT `travel-sample`.* from `travel-sample` WHERE `type`='airport' and `country`='France' LIMIT 5"
+query "SELECT `travel-sample`.* from `travel-sample` WHERE faa='SFO'"

-# select the longest flight and the two airports it connects
+# Find the first 10 airports in alphabetical order
-query "SELECT sourceairport, destinationairport, ROUND(distance) AS DistanceInMiles FROM `travel-sample` WHERE type='route' ORDER BY distance DESC LIMIT 1"
+query "SELECT id, airportname from `travel-sample` WHERE airportname is not null order by airportname LIMIT 10"

-# Find the first airline alphabetically in travel-sample
+#  Find the airport at the highest altitude for each country
-query "SELECT MIN(name) AS Name FROM `travel-sample` WHERE type='airline' AND SUBSTR(name,0)>='A'"
+query "SELECT country, airportname, MAX(geo.alt) as alt  FROM `travel-sample` group by country, airportname"

 ```